Structurally balanced growing network as randomized P\'olya urn process: Mean sizes of evolving factions

 \section{Mean sizes of evolving factions}

-To understand whether the system is driven towards a state of polarization between equally-sized groups or to a state with one much larger group, we must determine the dynamics of the faction-size $m(t)$.
+To understand whether the polarization leads the system to split into two equally-sized groups or to the case when one group is much larger than the other, we must determine the dynamics of the faction-size $m(t)$.
 Let us consider a faction of size $m(t)$ at a time $t$.
 The size of this faction can grow when one of the two following events occurs: \begin{enumerate} \item a new agent establishes a {\bf positive} link to one of $m(t)$ nodes belonging to this faction. \item a new agent establishes a {\bf negative} link to one node of the other faction, containing $t-m(t)$ nodes. \end{enumerate} The first event occurs with probability $p \frac{m}{t}$, while the second event occurs with probability $(1-p)\frac{t-m}{t}$.
 Since these events are independent, the expected growth of the faction of size $m(t)$ is given by:

-In the continuous limit, the discrete difference $m(t+1)-m(t)$ is approximated by the derivative $\frac{\partial m}{\partial t}$, leading to a rate equation (RE) having the following solution:
+In the continuous limit, the discrete difference $m(t+1)-m(t)$ is approximated by the derivative $\frac{d m}{d t}$, leading to a rate equation (RE) having the following solution:

 where $C$ is an integration constant.
 This solution describes the expected size of a faction as the network grows, with the constant $C$ reflecting the influence of the starting configuration.

 The value of the integration constant is determined by fixing the initial conditions.
 Without loss of generality, consider a network initialized at time $t_0$, consisting of two factions, $m_+(t_0)$ and $m_-(t_0)$, satisfying $m_+(t_0) + m_-(t_0) = t_0$.
 Given these initial conditions, the constant $C$ from Eq.~(\ref{eq: m(t)}) is given by: